 INTRODUCTORY REMARKS REGARDING HUMAN GROSS ANATOMY

 What follows contains a number of remarks relevant to lab.
 There are a lot of details here, but for convenience you will also find the necessary information for commencing your study of anatomy summarized immediately below.
-An introductory video about the lab will be available on the webpage for Lab 1.
+A video about the lab will be available on the web page (https://web.duke.edu/anatomy/Lab01/Lab1.html, step 1).
+This video contains key information you will want to have before starting this course.

 - You have been assigned a cadaver and been placed in a team of six people working together.
 Your table number and room section are now available in separate documents posted on our site and Bluedocs.
 You will have specific instructors who will work with the students in your section the whole year.

-Each lab group must also buy one copy of Grant’s Atlas by A.M.R.
+- Each lab group must also buy one copy of Grant’s Atlas by A.M.R.
 Augur, 13th edition for use in the lab.
+You can chip in to buy one together.

 Atlas images will be available via the online dissector, but we also think you should have at least one commercial atlas with all its details and text in a hardcopy form for use outside of lab.
 You won’t regret it.
 We recommend you purchase one of the following anatomical atlases: